Non-linear Dynamics and Primordial Black Hole Formation During Kination: Numerical Results

-In the near-Hubble limit, where $\lambda_0 = H_0^{-1}$, we find that black hole formation can occur more easily, with a critical value $b_{\text{crit}} \approx 2$.
+In the near-Hubble limit, where $\lambda_0 = H_0^{-1}$, we find that black hole formation can occur more easily, with a critical value $\delta_{0,\text{crit}} \approx 2$.
 We note that while the wavelength is nominally of Hubble size, the significant amount of energy density from the gradient of the scalar field effectively shrinks the actual Hubble sphere, rendering the inhomogeneity effectively super-horizon.
 In the limit of such large inhomogeneities at this length scale, it is not meaningful to associate the energy density evolution with the scale factor, nor is the scale factor itself well-defined due to the lack of homogeneity.
 In cases where black holes do not form, we observe that the energy density eventually, on average, evolves as in a radiation-dominated universe.
-Additionally, for near-Hubble wavelengths, with $b\ll1$, the perturbations grow relative to the kination background and eventually dominate the evolution, again behaving like a radiation-dominated universe in the same manner as in the deep sub-horizon case.
+Additionally, for near-Hubble wavelengths, with $\delta_0<1$, the perturbations grow relative to the kination background and eventually dominate the evolution, again behaving like a radiation-dominated universe in the same manner as in the deep sub-horizon case.

-To conclude this section: in the limit where a kination background with small perturbations is present, the perturbation theory result remains valid—namely, small perturbations redshift more slowly than the kinetic background and eventually dominate the dynamics of the universe, becoming a new "background" that behaves like radiation, with the kinetic background becoming subdominant.
-On the other hand, when the initial $b \gtrsim 1$, inhomogeneities dominate the evolution, but the gravitational backreaction is not strong enough to induce large-scale collapse.
-However, we checked that in the limit $b \gg 1$, gravitational collapse can occur although this is not a surprise : sufficiently large homogeneities will always dominate local dynamics and cause collapse.
+To conclude this section: in the limit where a kination background with small perturbations is present, the perturbation theory result remains valid.
+On the other hand, when the initial $\delta_0 \gtrsim 1$, inhomogeneities dominate the evolution, but the gravitational backreaction is not strong enough to induce large-scale collapse.
+Finally, in the limit $\delta_0 \gg 1$, gravitational collapse can occur as sufficiently large inhomogeneities will always dominate local dynamics.